stephen-fox/mkobsd/examples/unattended-installation/README.md

 The `create.sh` shell script executes `mkobsd` as root.
 The script points mkobsd at the following automation:

-- An [autoinstall configuration file](auto_install.conf), This tells the OpenBSD installer how you would like to customize the OS (basically, it answers all the interactive questions it normally asks you)
+- An [autoinstall configuration file](auto_install.conf).
+This tells the OpenBSD installer how you would like to customize the OS.
+Basically, it answers all the interactive questions it normally asks you
 - An [install.site directory](generic).
 This directory becomes a tar file (known as a "set") that is un-tarred on top of `/` at install-time.
   It contains two things of interest: